stephen-sauer/nsx-t-exporter/README.md

       - LOG_LEVEL=<NSX-T Exporter logging level.>

 ```
-And to start the exporter, run the following command in the nsx-t-exporter
+And to start the exporter, run the following command in the nsx-t-exporter directory:
 docker-compose up

 ## Metrics